What Is Greenwashing? Top Examples You Need To Know

 Products that are marketed as eco-friendly or sustainable, yet have a detrimental effect on the environment, are known as greenwashed.
 Companies behind such items may make obscure or misleading claims of being environmentally conscious; use materials and procedures with little to no sustainability benefits; but still advertise their goods in an exaggerated way as 'green'.

-Companies practise greenwashing to attract customers who value sustainability and the environment, yet it can be difficult for consumers to differentiate between genuine eco-friendly products versus those merely appearing as such.
+Companies practise greenwashing to attract customers who value sustainability and the environment, yet it can be difficult for consumers to differentiate between genuine eco-friendly or sustainable products versus those merely appearing as such.
 Consumers must conduct proper research and look for third-party certifications or scientific evidence supporting any environmental claims before making a purchase.

 Share: